cameyo42/notepad-newlisp/README.md

-# notepad-newlisp
+# notepadpp-newlisp

-A notepad bundle to work with newlisp:
+A notepad++ bundle to work with newlisp:

   - Add newlisp syntax highlight